33 No‑Microwave Work Lunches That Won’t Make You Feel Like You’ve Given Up

 25) Curry Chicken Salad

-Curry chicken salad can go from “interesting” to “too much” fast, so I keep the curry powder modest and let lemon and salt do some lifting.
-Celery provides added crunch, grapes deliver sweetness, and the addition of almonds makes it more meal like.
-I love to eat it with sandwiches but I also enjoy it over greens to keep it lighter.
-Packing it cold enhances the flavors, especially after they mingle overnight.
+The level of curry in Curry chicken salad can go from “interesting” to “too much” very quickly, so I keep the curry powder to a minimum and let lemon and salt do some of the heavy lifting.
+Adding celery increases the crunch, and the almonds make it more of a meal.
+I like to eat it with sandwiches but I also like it over greens to keep it lighter.
+I think packing it cold for lunch is a great idea because it enhances the flavor of the dish, especially after the flavors mingle and blend from sitting in the fridge overnight.

 26) Quinoa Tabbouleh

-While bulgur is traditionally used in tabbouleh, quinoa is easier to source and has good structural integrity.
-What really matters is the herbs.
-Parsley and mint should stand out and be very fresh.
-I once used too much mint and it felt like I had eaten a salad that had just been brushed its teeth, so I will use mint more cautiously in the future.
-If you’d like it to be more filling, add chickpeas.
+What matters are the herbs.
+Parsley and mint should be prominent and very fresh.
+I once went overboard with mint, and it felt like I was eating a salad that had been brushed with minty toothpaste, so I will be more careful with the mint.
+If you want it to be more filling, add chickpeas.

 27) Peanut Butter Overnight Oats